tarantool/doc/doc/book/admin/upgrades/upgrade_cluster.rst

     #.
 Check that the candidate became the new master: its ``box.info.ro``
         must be ``false``.

 *   **Legacy**.
-If your cluster doesn't work on Cartridge or have automated leader election, switch the master by following these steps:
+If your cluster neither works on Cartridge nor has automated leader election, switch the master by following these steps:

     #.
 Pick a *candidate* -- a read-only instance to become the new master.
     #.
 Run `box.cfg{ read_only = true }` on the current master.
     #.
-Check that the candidates vclock matches the master's vclock:
+Check that the candidate's vclock value matches the master's:
         The value of ``box.info.vclock[<master_id>]`` on the candidate must be equal to ``box.info.lsn`` on the master. ``<master_id>`` here is the value of ``box.info.id`` on the master.